 Crushed stone comes from large rock formations that are crushed down to various sizes or grades by a machine.
 Many people consider crushed rock to be equivalent to gravel.
-However, crushed rock differs from gravel in that it is more angular in shape, whereas gravel is naturally round and smooth from weathering.
-See how the costs compare below.
+However, crushed rock is actually quite different.
+See why more homeowners are choosing crushed stone and its associated costs.

 If you would like to add crushed stone to your yard, but need some help along the way, we can connect you with up to four local landscapers for free!

 - Crushed Stone Cost Factors